eliotcochrane/eliotcochrane.github.io/_posts/2023-10-11-volunteer-work.md

 Japan is well regarded for their safety in other industries and the skiing industry is no different.
 Skiing is a cherished pastime as maintaining safety on the hill is the best course of action to continue to grow the sport.
 Maintaining the highest safety standards is not just good practice, it builds trust and reputation to keep skiers coming back year after year.

-![Volunteers clearing grass at base of ski area](/assets/img/yuda-cutting-1.jpeg)
+![Volunteers clearing grass at base of ski area](/assets/img/yuda-cutting-1.jpeg) *Photo: Local volunteers clearing grass at base of ski area.*

 ### Volunteers